New · Cohort 4AI-Powered Data Engineering Cohort 4 goes live 26 September · only 40 seatsRegister Now

 Can I prepare for coding and system design?

 Yes.
-Live Mock supports technical rounds including coding, DSA, system design, project depth, and behavioral practice.
+AI Mock Interview supports technical rounds including coding, DSA, system design, project depth, and behavioral practice.

 Does this help freshers and experienced candidates?